 Eisriesenwelt

-Eisriesenwelt (literally “World of Ice Giants”) is a 42-kilometre-long system of natural caverns in the Tennengebirge massif above the town of Werfen in the Salzburg region of Austria.
-About one kilometre of the system is open to visitors, and that kilometre contains the largest natural ice formations accessible to tourists anywhere on earth.
-Frozen waterfalls reaching 20-30 metres in height, ice walls and domes lit by carbide lamps (not electric lighting, which would alter the temperature), and cathedral-like chambers of permanent ice at -2 to 0 degrees Celsius.
+Eisriesenwelt (literally “World of Ice Giants”) is a 42-kilometre-long cave system in the Tennengebirge massif above Werfen in Austria’s Salzburg region.
+One kilometre of the system is accessible to visitors, and that kilometre contains the largest natural ice formations open to tourism anywhere on earth.
+Frozen waterfalls 20-30 metres high.
+Ice domes and halls lit by carbide magnesium lamps – not electric light, which would alter the temperature – in chambers held at -2 to 0 degrees Celsius regardless of the season outside.

-The caves were known locally for centuries but were not explored scientifically until the 1870s.
-They opened to tourist visits in 1920 and now receive around 200,000 visitors annually, making them one of Austria’s most visited natural sites that most international tourists know nothing about.
+The caves were known locally for centuries but not explored scientifically until the 1870s, and they only opened to tourist visits in 1920.
+Around 200,000 people come annually, making them one of Austria’s most visited natural sites that most international visitors have never heard of.

 Getting There